Riemann-Theta Boltzmann Machine: RTBM theory

 We combine the individual connectivity matrices into an overall connection matrix $A$ by defining $A$ as the block matrix

 of dimension $(N_v+N_h)\times (N_v+N_h)$.
 Let us restrict ourselves for the moment to the case with $W$ real.
-For reasons which will become more clear below, we require in this case that $A$ is positive definite.
-The Schur complement $A/T$ of the block $T$ of $A$ is given by \beq\eqlabel{SchurCompl} A/T = Q - W^t T^{-1} W\,. \eq As $A$ is positive definite, so are $A/T$, $T$ and $Q$.
+For reasons which will become more clear below, we require in this case that $A$ is positive definite.\footnote{Note that positive definiteness of $A$ requires that the diagonal elements of $T$ and $Q$ are greater than zero.
+Therefore self-couplings of the RTBM need to be present.} The Schur complement $A/T$ of the block $T$ of $A$ is given by \beq\eqlabel{SchurCompl} A/T = Q - W^t T^{-1} W\,. \eq As $A$ is positive definite, so are $A/T$, $T$ and $Q$.

 The states of the visible nodes are taken to be continuous in $\mathbb R$, while we restrict the states of the hidden nodes to be in $\mathbb Z$.
-Hence, we are constructing here a generalization of the Gaussian-Bernoulli Boltzmann machine (whose hidden states are only binary, \cf, \cite{HS2006,H2012}).
+Hence, we are constructing here a generalization of the Gaussian-Bernoulli Boltzmann machine (whose hidden states are only binary, \cf, \cite{HS2006,B2012,H2012}).
 We combine the two state vectors to a single vector $x$ as

 and define the energy of the system to be

 The quadratic form reads

 and we introduced above an additional bias vector